Roman

 Variations of Roman Names

-While classic Roman names are always a great choice, there are also many variations and modern twists on these names that can make them feel fresh and unique.
+While classic Roman names are always a great choice, there are also many variations & modern twists on these names that can make them feel fresh & unique.
 For example, ya might consider naming yar son Romeo, a name that has been popularized by Shakespeare’s tragic hero.
 Alternatively, ya could choose a variant of a classic Roman name, such as Lucian instead of Lucius or Valentina instead of Valeria.

 When it comes to modernizing Roman names, there are many possibilities.
 You could add a trendy middle name or choose a more unusual spelling.
 You could also choose a name that has a similar meaning to a classic Roman name, but that feels more contemporary.

-Roman Names in History and Literature
+Roman Names in History & Literature

 Roman Names in Ancient History